-Kentucky Man Accused Of Breaking Canada's COVID-19 Rules Faces $560,000 Fine
+Kentucky Man Accused Of Breaking Canada's COVID-19 Rules Faces $569,000 Fine

-John Pennington of Walton, Ky., was initially fined $910 ($1,200 Canadian) on June 25 after an employee at the Banff hotel where he was staying suspected that he was violating Alberta's coronavirus regulations, Royal Canadian Mounted Police Cpl.
+John Pennington of Walton, Ky., was initially fined $910 ($1,200 Canadian) on June 25 after an employee at a Banff hotel where he was staying suspected he was violating Alberta's coronavirus regulations, Royal Canadian Mounted Police Cpl.
 Tammy Keibel told NPR.

 Pennington was told to stay in his hotel until leaving the next day.
 But the following afternoon, police spotted his car at a local tourist attraction, and he was arrested and charged with violating Canada's Quarantine Act.

-Canada closed its border to Americans on March 21 to help slow the spread of coronavirus, but Americans can still enter the country if they are going to or from Alaska.
+Canada closed its border to Americans on March 21 to help slow the spread of the coronavirus, but Americans can still enter the country if they are going to or from Alaska.
 Some Americans are reportedly using the loophole to cross the border into Canada and stay there.

 At the border, the Canada Border Services Agency directs Americans to take the most direct route through Canada to get to Alaska or the lower 48 states.
 They are prohibited from visiting national parks, leisure sites and tourist attractions, and they must undergo quarantine if they stay in a hotel.
 Visitors must also display a hang tag in their vehicle with a mandatory departure date.

-Pennington's presence in Canada first raised eyebrows when a staff member at the Banff hotel where he was staying reported to the police that he was likely violating the quarantine order.
+Pennington's presence in Canada first raised eyebrows when a staff member at the Banff hotel where he was staying reported to police that he was likely violating the quarantine order.

-"Staff at the hotel were concerned about an American guest they thought was breaching the quarantine," Banff RCMP Staff Sgt.
+"Staff at the hotel were concerned about an American guest they thought was breaching the quarantine," Banff Royal Canadian Mounted Police Staff Sgt.
 Michael Buxton-Carr told CBC News.
 "He had entered Canada from Alaska a couple of days previously.
 He was required to travel a direct route on his way to the lower 48 states."

 Pennington was fined $1,200, and police directed him to stay in his hotel room until he left the next day, according to Keibel.

 It turned out to be Pennington's car.
-The man told police he was looking for food, but police say food was available at his hotel.
+The man told police he was looking for food, but police said food was available at his hotel.

 "There was no legitimate reason to go up to Sulphur Mountain," Buxton-Carr told the broadcaster.